I stood outside Fort Roberdeau, because I didn’t have enough money to get in.

 I can in no way describe anything about these two pictures.
 Looks like some buildings.
 If you live near Fort Roberdeau or happen to be passing through Altoona, it’s probably worth a stop–as long as you have $4.00 in cash per adult and $2.00 in cash per child.
 Here’s a link to their website.
 Also interesting.
 Oh, and fun fact from The Hubs: supposedly, the lead mines that Fort Roberdeau was protecting have been lost to history.
 Nobody knows their location or what happened to them.

-I should point out that Fort Roberdeau is a countr run park, so it’s not affected by thefort2 government shut down.
+I should point out that Fort Roberdeau is a countr run park, so it’s not affected by the government shut down.
 Go to your county parks!
 Go to your state parks!
 There’s still history to be had, just not…you know, federally endorsed history.
 South Mountain Battlefield (near Antietam) is state-run.
 Fort Pitt in Pittsburgh is actually run by the Heinz History Center (I think), but the fort’s blockhouse is technically still owned by the Daughters of the Revolution.
 I didn’t even know the DAR was still out and about, running things.

 I also didn’t know that there are still children of Civil War soldiers living and collecting federal pensions for their father’s service, but apparently there are.
 Like two.
 But there you go.
 That’s mind-boggling.